Elf: Appearance and behaviour

 The elves of Norse mythology have survived into folklore mainly as females, living in hills and mounds of stones.
 The Swedish älvor were stunningly beautiful girls who lived in the forest with an elven king.

 The elves could be seen dancing over meadows, particularly at night and on misty mornings.
 They left a circle where they had danced, called älvdanser (elf dances) or älvringar (elf circles), and to urinate in one was thought to cause venereal diseases.
 Typically, elf circles were fairy rings consisting of a ring of small mushrooms, but there was also another kind of elf circle.
 In the words of the local historian Anne Marie Hellström:

-If a human watched the dance of the elves, he would discover that even though only a few hours seemed to have passed, many years had passed in the real world.
+If a human watched the dance of the elves, they would discover that even though only a few hours seemed to have passed, many years had passed in the real world.
 Humans being invited or lured to the elf dance is a common motif transferred from older Scandinavian ballads.

 Elves were not exclusively young and beautiful.
 In the Swedish folktale Little Rosa and Long Leda, an elvish woman (älvakvinna) arrives in the end and saves the heroine, Little Rose, on the condition that the king's cattle no longer graze on her hill.
 She is described as a beautiful old woman and by her aspect people saw that she belonged to the subterraneans.